[ Home ] |

 At the hospital they made two appointments for me, one for an ultrasound and one for a CT/brain scan.

-I went to the ultrasound appointment but I completely forgot about the ct/brain scan appointment.
+I completely forgot about the ct/brain scan appointment.

 the ultrasound showed nothing negative, so I was relieved.